 Caleb was born and raised in Greenville, South Carolina, where he developed his fondness for playing in creeks, catching lizards, and enjoying the dubious health benefits of southern cooking.
 He grew up in a Christian family and followed Jesus from a young age.
 When Caleb was six, his brother Daniel was born with Down syndrome, and, two years later, Caleb’s younger sister Anna died of leukemia with only a few days’ notice that she was sick.
 In the midst of these experiences, Caleb and his family were sustained by the only thing strong enough to handle such pain and uncertainty: God’s unfailing and steadfast love.

 The Monroes visited Reality LA for the first time in 2011 and were soon attending regularly.
-Caleb spent several years as a community group leader and prayer team leader, and when a copywriter position opened up on RLA staff, it seemed like the perfect opportunity to merge his love of words and his love of the Word.
+Caleb spent several years as a community group leader and prayer team leader, and when a staff copywriter position opened up, it seemed like the perfect opportunity to merge his love of words and his love of the Word.

 In his spare time, Caleb enjoys reading, aimless walks, connecting with nature, Disney and Nickelodeon sitcoms, and insect cuisine (“entomophagy”).
 He and his wife live in Beverly Grove, an LA neighborhood renowned for its popular shopping malls (how’s that for high culture?).